BLACK AND BLUE: The Life and Lyrics of Andy Razaf

 ~ A NEW YORK TIMES NOTABLE BOOK OF THE YEAR ~

-The definitive biography of the greatest African-American lyricist of the 20th Century.
-Andy Razaf was the lyricist of choice for the most esteemed Black songwriters of the prewar era in Harlem.
-His two closest collaborators were Fats Waller and Eubie Blake.
-From "Ain't Misbehavin'" and "Honeysuckle Rose" to "Memories of You," the words were Razaf's.
-He also composed with Waller what many regard as America's first race protest song, "Black and Blue."
+BLACK AND BLUE is the definitive biography of Andy Razaf, the greatest Black lyricist of the 20th Century; the lyricist of choice for the most esteemed Black songwriters of the pre-war era in Harlem.
+Razaf's two closest collaborators were Fats Waller and Eubie Blake, with whom he wrote for Tin Pan and Broadway.
+From "Ain't Misbehavin'" and "Honeysuckle Rose" to "Memories of You," the words belonged to Andy Razaf.
+He also composed with Fats Waller what many regard as America's first race protest song, "Black and Blue."

-Born Andreamenentania Razafkeriefo, a descendant of the royal family of Madagascar, in 1895, Andy Razaf lived a life of All-American achievement obstructed and, in the end, oscured by race.
+Born Andreamenentania Razafkeriefo, a descendant of the royal family of Madagascar, in 1895, Andy Razaf lived a life of All-American achievement, obstructed and, in the end, obscured by race.
 He died, forgotten, in 1978.